 Early Notables of the Mostand family (pre 1700)

 More information is included under the topic Early Mostand Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Mostand family to the New World and Oceana
+Migration of the Mostand family

 In the 1800s and 1900s, many Welsh families left for North America, in search of land, work, and freedom.
 Those who made the trip successfully helped contribute to the growth of industry, commerce, and the cultural heritage of both Canada and the United States.
 In the immigration and passenger lists were a number of people bearing the name Mostand John Mosten arrived in North America in 1750.

 - ^ Lewis, Samuel, A Topographical Dictionary of England.
 Institute of Historical Research, 1848, Print.